SECURITIES PURCHASE AGREEMENT

 i.
 Residency.
 The Buyer is a resident of the jurisdiction set forth immediately below the Buyer’s name on the signature pages hereto.

 j.
 No Short Sales.
-Buyer, its successors and assigns, agree that, so long as the Note remains outstanding, the Buyer shall not enter into or effect “short sales” of the Common Stock or hedging transaction which establishes a short position with respect to the Common Stock of the Company.
-The Company acknowledges and agrees that, upon delivery of a Conversion Notice by the Buyer, the Buyer immediately owns the shares of Common Stock described in the Conversion Notice and any sale of those shares issuable under such Conversion Notice would not be considered short sales.
+Buyer/Holder, its successors and assigns, agrees that so long as the Note remains outstanding, neither the Buyer/Holder nor any of its affiliates shall not enter into or effect “short sales” of the Common Stock or hedging transaction which establishes a short position with respect to the Common Stock of the Company.
+The Company acknowledges and agrees that upon delivery of a Conversion Notice by the Buyer/Holder, the Buyer/Holder immediately owns the shares of Common Stock described in the Conversion Notice and any sale of those shares issuable under such Conversion Notice would not be considered short sales.

 3. Representations and Warranties of the Company.
 The Company represents and warrants to the Buyer that: